 You have a family history of G6PD deficiency

 Your provider may repeat tests to make an accurate diagnosis.

 How is G6PD deficiency treated?

-In most cases, G6PD deficiency does not cause problems.
-Problems may occur if you are exposed to medicines or foods?that may harm your blood cells.
+In most cases, G6PD deficiency doesn't cause problems.
+Problems may occur if you are exposed to certain medicines or foods that may harm your blood cells.
 Depending on your gene flaw, you may be able to handle a small amount of these exposures.